Oortonaut/PluginFactory/README.md

 # Building

-Put it in your project.
-You can delete the Test class if you'd like 40 lines back.
+Option 1: Just include PluginFactory.cs in your project.
+Change the namespace!
+Make it yours and enjoy!

+Option 2: Link in the PluginFactory library by adding a dependency to your project or the compiled DLL (I think?).

 # Usage